MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/nuget.md

 ---
-title: Publishing to NuGet feeds using the Pipeline tasks or Azure DevOps classic
+title: Publishing to NuGet feeds using the Pipeline tasks or the Classic user interface
 titleSuffix: Azure Pipelines and TFS ms.custom: seodec18
 description: Publishing NuGet packages to Azure Artifacts or other NuGet feeds.
 This article will show you how to create a NuGet package, setup package versioning, and publish your symbols and packages to your feed.